GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Conclusions

 \section{Conclusions}

 In this work, we present both high ($R\sim2700$) and low spectral resolution ($R\sim100$) JWST/NIRSpec IFU data of the $z\sim5.7$ dusty star-forming galaxy HZ10, as part of the GTO program GA-NIFS.
-The high spatial resolution (PSF$\sim0.15''$) of our data opens a new window into the stellar and ionised gas properties of this source, revealing multiple components within a $\sim1.5''$ diameter region: three components detected in emission lines (\hza, \hzb, and \hzc) and an additional offset UV continuum source.
+The high spatial resolution (PSF$\sim0.15''$) of our data opens a new window into the stellar and ionised gas properties of this source, revealing multiple components within a $\sim1.5''$ diameter region: three components detected in emission lines (\hza, \hzb, and \hzc) and an additional offset rest-optical continuum source.

 We extract spectra from the R2700 data cube using circular apertures centred on each line-emitting component and fit each with a combined continuum and line model (\hb, \oiiiab, \niiab, \ha, \siiab).
 Each line is well fit by a two-component model, suggesting the presence of tidal features.
-Through line ratio analyses, we find little evidence for AGN domination ([NII]-BPT and [SII]-VO87 diagrams), a high metallicity ($0.5-0.7$ solar, using the strong line diagnostics of \citealt{curt20}), and a range of electron densities from the flux ratio of the \siiab doublet: $\log_{10} \left( n_e / cm^{-3} \right) = 2.5-3.1$.
-The R100 spectrum (which features a wider wavelength range) also exhibits emission from the unresolved doublet \oiilow, a range of UV spectral slopes ($\beta_{UV}\sim-2.0$ to $-1.0$), and no significant \lya emission (with an upper limit in agreement with a previous detection, see Appendix \ref{ISA}).
+Through line ratio analyses, we find little evidence for AGN domination ([NII]-BPT and [SII]-VO87 diagrams), a high metallicity ($0.5-0.7$ solar, using the strong line diagnostics of \citealt{curt20}), and electron densities of the broad emission comparable to other galaxies at $z\sim4-6$: $\log_{10} ( n_e / cm^{-3} ) \sim3$.
+The R100 spectrum (which features a wider wavelength range) also exhibits emission from the unresolved doublet \oiilow, a range of UV spectral slopes ($\beta_{\rm UV}\sim-2.0$ to $-1.0$), and no significant \lya emission (with an upper limit in agreement with a previous detection, see Appendix \ref{ISA}).

 The great potential of the IFU data is exploited by then exploring each cube on a spaxel-by-spaxel basis.
-Line emission is focused in the three primary components, while continuum emission ($\lambda_{obs}=4\,\mu$m, or $\lambda_{rest}\sim0.60\,\mu$m) features an extension to the north.
+Line emission is focused in the three primary components, while continuum emission ($\lambda_{\rm obs}=4\,\mu$m, or $\lambda_{\rm rest}\sim0.60\,\mu$m) features an extension to the north.
 A significant east-west velocity gradient is detected. \hza and \hzb show red line asymmetries, while \hzc features blue asymmetry.
-No major trends in metallicity or E(B-V) are detected, while \hzc is found to exhibit a red spectral slope $\beta_{UV}\sim-1$.
+No major trends in metallicity or E(B-V) are detected, while \hzc is found to exhibit a red spectral slope $\beta_{\rm UV}\sim-1$.